danwwagner/thermostat-controllers/README.md

 Version 2.0.0 supports multiple DS18B20 sensors and implements wireless communication via an access point.

 ## Adafruit Python MCP9808
-See the repository link in the description.
-Any folders or files mentioned are isolated to that repository.
+**See the repository link in the Acknowledgements.
+Any folders or files mentioned are isolated to that repository.**

 Python library for accessing the MCP9808 precision temperature sensor on a Raspberry Pi or Beaglebone Black.